abashimov/BookFinder/README.md

 # BookFinder C++ (Merge Sort / Binary Search)
-BookFinder program implemented in C++
+BookFinder - C++, Binary Search, Merge Sort

 This C++ program sorts a list of book titles and allows the user to search for a book in the sorted list.